DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 You can then open a browser on https://xxx.xxx.xxx.xxx:9443 to access Decision Server console, Decision Server Runtime, and Decision Runner, and on https://xxx.xxx.xxx.xxx:9453 to access Decision Center.

-## Create a NGINX Ingress controller
+## Create an NGINX Ingress controller

-Installing a NGINX Ingress controller will allow you to access ODM components through a single external IP address instead of the different IP addresses as seen above.
-It is also mandatory when retrieving license usage through IBM License Service.
+Installing an NGINX Ingress controller allows you to access ODM components through a single external IP address instead of the different IP addresses as seen above.
+It is also mandatory to retrieve license usage through the IBM License Service.

 1. Add the official stable repository.